project-illium/illium-documentation/docs/overview/Protocol Overview/merkle_trees.md

 Bitcoin block headers contain a field called the `merkle root`.
 The merkle root is a compact cryptographic representation of the transactions contained in the block.
-To build the tree the transactions are first hashed, then the hashes are paired together, concatenated and hashed again.
+To build the tree the transactions are first hashed, then the hashes are paired together, concatenated, and hashed again.
 This process is repeated for each layer of the tree until you have a single "root" hash at the top of the tree as shown below.

 ![Merkle-Tree-1](/img/Merkle-Tree-1.png)